Storytelling

 Stories offer surprising perspectives and reveal hidden knowledge.

 Storytelling is a powerful mode of human expression that helps make sense of the past and to understand possible futures.
-While coming together to exchange stories is an ancient tradition, evaluations also make use of personal stories through different narrative techniques to get information on the impact of development initiatives.”
+In the Aotearoa New Zealand context, storytelling evaluative techniques are common practice among those conducting research and evaluation in indigenous contexts.
+Evaluations make use of personal stories through different narrative techniques to gather information on the impact of initiatives.

 For social services, there are two main ways to use storytelling: